Naman1997/VAAK/README.md

 ### Installation

 The application requires [Arduino IDE](https://www.microsoft.com/en-in/p/arduino-ide/9nblggh4rsd8?ocid=badge&rtc=1&activetab=pivot%3Aoverviewtab) so that you can push your code into your arduino and needs [Android Studio](https://developer.android.com/studio) so that you can build the android app files.

+First push the arduino.ino file to your arduino and then test it on your pc for testing the accuracy of your sensors.
+For that you will need to replace all *Serial.write* commands with *Serial.print* commands in the arduino.ino file.

 If you are using a raspberry pi as we have to send the data over to a firebase realime database, you will need to install the following dependencies: